SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sysrtc/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. When the application runs, LED1(GPIO_10) will be toggled five times at 1sec periodic rate.
+2. When the application runs, LED0 (ULP_GPIO_0 for ACx Module boards) or LED1 (GPIO_10 for ICs) will be toggled five times at a 1-second periodic rate.
 3. After successful program execution the prints in serial console looks as shown below.

     ![Figure: Output](resources/readme/output.png)

 > **Note:**
 >
->- When Compare channels are enabled : Toggles LED1 for ten times every second and timer stops
+>- When Compare channels are enabled : Toggles LED for ten times every second and timer stops
->- When Capture channel is enabled : Toggles LED1 one time after one second
+>- When Capture channel is enabled : Toggles LED one time after one second
->- When no channels are enabled then overflow interrupt is enabled : Toggles LED1 one time as counter reaches overflow
+>- When no channels are enabled, the overflow interrupt is enabled: Toggles LED once when the counter reaches overflow.

   ![Figure: Onboard LED-1](resources/readme/image509d.png)